boredazfcuk/docker-icloudpd/README.md

 # docker-icloudpd
-An Alpine Linux Docker container for ndbroadbent's iCloud Photos Downloader.
+An Alpine Linux Docker container for iCloud Photos Downloader.
 I use it for syncing the photo streams of all the iDevices in my house back to my server because it's the only way of backing up multiple devices to a single location.
 It uses the system keyring to securely store credentials, has HEIC to JPG conversion capability, and can send Telegram, Prowl, Pushover, WebHook, DingTalk, Discord, openhab, IYUU and WeCom notifications.

 ## MANDATORY ENVIRONMENT VARIABLES
 **apple_id**: This is the Apple ID that will be used when downloading files.